comnetunb/dispatcher-worker/README.md

-# Dispatcher's Slave
+# Dispatcher's Worker

-Save application on a distributed system managed by [Master](https://github.com/comnetunb/dispatcher-master)).
+Save application on a distributed system managed by the Dispatcher [Master](https://github.com/comnetunb/dispatcher-master)).
 This is a service where its main purpose is to process tasks sent by master.

 See also: